kevinmcaleer/ota/README.md

 ---

-The `OTAUpdater` will connect to github over wifi using your provided wifi credentials, check what the most up-to-date version of the firmware is, compare this to a local file present on the device named `version.json`, which contains the version number of the current on device firmware.
+The `OTAUpdater` will connect to github over wifi using your provided wifi credentials, check what the most up-to-date version of the firmware is, compare this to a local file present on the device named `version.json`, which contains the ~~version number~~ unique commit ID of the current on device firmware.

 If the local file is not present it will create one with a version number of `0`.
-If the Github verison is newer it will download the latest file and overwrite the file on the device with the same name, then restart the MicroPython board.
+If the Github version is newer, it will download the latest file and overwrite the file on the device with the same name, then restart the MicroPython board.

 ---